 Non-GAAP Financial Measures

 Aimia uses the following non-GAAP financial measures which it believes provides investors and analysts with additional information to better understand results as well as assess its potential.
 GAAP means generally accepted accounting principles in Canada and represents International Financial Reporting Standards (“IFRS”).

 Adjusted EBITDA is not a measurement based on GAAP, is not considered an alternative to operating income or net earnings in measuring performance, and is not comparable to similar measures used by other issuers.
 We do not believe that Adjusted EBITDA has an appropriate directly comparable GAAP measure.
-As an alternative, we do however provide a reconciliation to operating income in our MD&A. Adjusted EBITDA is used by management to evaluate performance, and to measure compliance with debt covenants.
-Management believes Adjusted EBITDA assists investors in comparing the Corporation’s performance on a consistent basis without regard to depreciation and amortization and goodwill impairment, which are non-cash in nature and can vary significantly depending on accounting methods and non-operating factors such as historical cost.
+As an alternative, we do however provide a reconciliation to operating income on page 11 of the Management Discussion & Analysis (MD&A) for the three months ended June 30, 2016.
+Adjusted EBITDA is used by management to evaluate performance, and to measure compliance with debt covenants.
+Management believes Adjusted EBITDA assists investors in comparing the Corporation’s performance on a consistent basis without regard to depreciation and amortization and impairment charges, which are non-cash in nature and can vary significantly depending on accounting methods and non-operating factors such as historical cost.

 Adjusted EBITDA is operating income adjusted to exclude depreciation, amortization and impairment charges, as well as adjusted for certain factors particular to the business, such as changes in deferred revenue and Future Redemption Costs.
 Adjusted EBITDA also includes distributions and dividends received or receivable from equity-accounted investments.
 Adjusted EBITDA should not be used as an exclusive measure of cash flow because it does not account for the impact of working capital growth, capital expenditures, debt repayments and other sources and uses of cash, which are disclosed in the statements of cash flows.